• Japanese

 Electrifying the corporate fleet

-Since 2011, Daimaru-Matsuzakaya has adopted "telematics" (a mobile communication system) for its fleet of independently operated vehicles.
-Telematics" is a system that collects data on how employees operate the vehicles, such as excessive speed, sudden acceleration/deceleration, and fuel consumption.The Safety Operation Committee meets every three months and uses the Telematics data to improve fuel efficiency and to implement eco-driving and safe driving with low CO2 emissions.
+Since 2011, Daimaru-Matsuzakaya has adopted "telematics" (mobile communications) for its fleet of independently operated vehicles.
+Telematics" is a system that collects data on how employees operate the vehicles, such as excessive speed, sudden acceleration/deceleration, and fuel consumption.
+The Safety Operation Committee meets once every three months and uses the telematics data to improve fuel efficiency and implement eco-driving and safe driving that produces less low CO2 emissions.

 Reduction of Scope 3 Emissions in Collaboration with Suppliers